Personal data is information relating to an identifiable living individual. Whenever personal data is processed, collected,

 - Personal data shall be accurate and, where necessary and appropriate, kept up to date.

-will provide details of why we are collecting the data, how long we need to keep it, and who we will share it
+details of why we are collecting the data, how long we need to keep it, and who we will share it with.
+This information

 - If we change the use of your personal data we will let you know beforehand.